IgrikXD/Easy-SDR/Antenna Mini-Whip/TH/Assembly guide.md

 # Assembly guide for Antenna Mini-Whip (TH) module

+## PCB requirements
+In the manufacture of the device, use the material of the FR-4 printed circuit board with a thickness of 1.6 mm (this is not the best material for RF equipment, but it is the most popular and affordable).
+This is necessary to comply with the wave impedance of the RF line equal to 50 Ohms.
+If this requirement is not observed, the wave impedance of the RF line will be different from 50 Ohms, which may lead to incorrect operation of the device.
+Wave resistance calculations were performed for a material with Er = 4.6 (FR-4) using [Saturn PCB Design V7.08](http://www.saturnpcb.com/pcb_toolkit/).

 ## Components installing
 This module does not have any specific recommendations for assembly.
 All passive components can be mounted in any convenient order for you.
 However, it is strongly recommended that you **use an antistatic wrist strap and do not use soldering irons that are powered directly from the 220V / 110V network**, which can damage the J310 field-effect transistor when soldering.